danielfett/website/docs/_raw_posts/2020-05-16-pkce-vs-nonce-equivalent-or-not.md

 ## Downgrade Attack on PKCE

-If an authorization server does not enforce PKCE, but instead detects client support by checking for a `code_challenge` parameter in the response, downgrade CSRF attacks are possible, as [pointed out by Nov Matake](https://mailarchive.ietf.org/arch/msg/oauth/qrLAf3nWRt8HAFkO49qGrPRuelo/).
+If an authorization server does not enforce PKCE, but instead detects client support by checking for a `code_challenge` parameter in the authorization request, downgrade CSRF attacks are possible, as [pointed out by Nov Matake](https://mailarchive.ietf.org/arch/msg/oauth/qrLAf3nWRt8HAFkO49qGrPRuelo/).

 To conduct the attack, an attacker would just start an authorization flow with the targeted client, but remove the `code_challenge` parameter from the authorization request.
 If the authorization server allows for flows without PKCE, it will create a code that is not bound to a code challenge.
 The attacker can then inject this code into the user's session with the authorization server, even if PKCE was used in that session.